MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 1. In **ELEMENT PROPERTIES**, update the following fields:

    * Under the **Sources** section, enter your media file URL in the **URL**.</br> <details><summary>Get media URL for OneDrive or SharePoint</summary>As Adaptive Card doesn't support media file URLs copied from the address bar of OneDrive or SharePoint, you must get a media URL.
+For SharePoint or OneDrive media files, ensure app users have access to the media files available in SharePoint or OneDrive.
 To get URL for your media files in OneDrive or SharePoint, follow the steps:

      1. Upload your media files to OneDrive or SharePoint.